-Horseshoe kidney can sometimes be discovered before the baby is born on a routine pregnancy <ultrasound scan> or in an older child who has had an ultrasound scan as part of investigations for problems such as urinary tract infections or abdominal pain.
+Ectopic kidneys are often suspected before the baby is born on a routine pregnancy ultrasound scan or identified in an older child as part of investigations for urinary tract infections or abdominal pain.

 Diagnosis and tests in pregnancy

-Horseshoe kidney can be found on a routine pregnancy <ultrasound scan>.
+Ectopic kidneys can be found on a routine pregnancy ultrasound scan.
 The 20-week pregnancy ultrasound scan will look at the baby growing in the womb.
-If horseshoe kidney or other associated findings are found on this scan then further antenatal (before the baby is born) ultrasound scans may be required during the pregnancy.
+If an ectopic kidney or other associated findings are found on this scan then further antenatal (before the baby is born) ultrasound scans may be required during the pregnancy.

 Diagnosis and tests after birth

-After your baby is born, he / she will normally have an ultrasound scan, similar to the ones done during your pregnancy.
+After your baby is born, he / she will normally have an ultrasound scan, similar to the one(s) done during your pregnancy.
 How soon the ultrasound scan will be required after he/she is born will depend on what the antenatal ultrasound scan shows.
-The timing of this will be discussed with you.
+The timing of this should be discussed with you.